 Notice, we said, "submit them anonymously."
 It's important for your employees to feel safe when they send in feedback.
 If they're afraid that they might be hassled for their opinions, or worse, lose their jobs, you'll never get honest, useful insights from them.

 Make sure that your team always has a way to submit feedback anonymously — whether via a retro suggestion box or some other means.

-If you want to glean insights regarding certain areas of your company, send out a survey, such as an NPS, pulse, or comprehensive survey.
+If you want to obtain insights regarding certain areas of your company, send out a survey, such as an NPS, pulse, or comprehensive survey.

 To get your survey to your team, use an online tool like SurveyMonkey.
+Environmentally friendly solutions like this one will save you the cost of printing plus it helps the planet.
 You can also embed a survey in recognition software like Kudos.
-Of course, you can go old school again and print a copy for each employee and ask them to physically fill it out.

 You probably meet with your team at least once a week anyway, so all you have to do to take advantage of this tip is to ask your staff for suggestions before concluding your meeting!

 While insights and opinions shared in this forum won't be anonymous, it will give your team the chance to collaborate and bounce ideas off of each other.

 This type of setting is much more intimate and will give your staff a chance to voice opinions that they may not be comfortable sharing in front of their colleagues.